-Unless the Commission does not permit a person to participate, a person who has registered to participate in a proceeding is considered to be a party to the proceeding and is referred to as an intervener.
+Unless the AUC does not permit a person to participate, a person who has registered to participate in a proceeding is considered to be a party to the proceeding and is referred to as an intervener.

 Information is exchanged between the applicant, interveners and the AUC, through the use of information requests (IRs) and responses.
 The information requests and responses are documents shared, filed and marked as exhibits and may be referred to throughout the review process.

 All information filed in the process is considered to be on the public record unless a specific request is made to the AUC to make certain information confidential.

 Interveners may be given the opportunity to file their own evidence regarding the application.
 This is an opportunity for interveners to potentially present an alternative position to the matter that is being dealt with in the application.
 The AUC, the applicant and all other registered interveners have an opportunity to examine the intervener evidence through information requests.

 In the event that intervener evidence is filed, the applicant has the opportunity to file evidence to rebut the intervener evidence.
 The rebuttal evidence is also subject to examination.

 The AUC may direct an oral hearing be held to further examine the application and evidence filed on the record of the proceeding.

 Subject to any confidentiality rulings, all oral hearings are open to the public.
 As well, the public can listen to hearings online through the AUC’s website.

 At the hearing, the AUC, the applicant and all other registered interveners are given an opportunity to ask the witnesses questions.
 Witnesses will appear in predetermined order of appearance on behalf of the applicant and on behalf of each intervener, regarding their evidence.
 A transcript of the testimony is prepared by a court reporter.